-HTML tags can be considered as hidden keywords or commands incorporated in HTML, which holds the capability to define how your browser will display the content and format of the web page.
+HTML tags can be considered hidden keywords or commands incorporated in HTML, which can define how your browser will display the content and format of the web page.
 Most tags of HTML have two sections: an opening and a closing portion, and any text is written within that has its effect based on the working of the tag.
 The most common example is the <html> tag, which has both a starting tag and ending tag.